 CL-625-ONT bridge code standard for multi-axle

-Most projects fall between 10,000–350,000 US gallons, driven by roof catchment, reuse demand, turnover, and fire storage (if included).
+Most projects fall between 10,000–350,000 US gallons, driven by catchment, reuse demand, turnover, and fire storage (if included).

 Yes.
 We commonly design multi-use systems with prioritized demand, city-water backup, and clear labeling.